 Get the correct shape & look for your Marvelous Mrs Maisel Dresses.

-Too often people choose to ignore the foundation garments necessary when sewing vintage dress patterns, such as our free petticoat sewing pattern available below.
+Too often, people choose to ignore the foundation garments necessary when sewing vintage dress patterns, such as our free petticoat sewing pattern available below.

 It is not essential to wear everything so tight it’s cutting off the blood supply to your brain.
 However, shape and form have changed with fashion and time.
 Plus you want to achieve the best lines and show off your hard work to its best.
 Therefore the choice of underwear matters.

 Probably the most well-known undergarment from the 1950s is the full layered petticoat and the most overlooked, the simple slip.
 You can try it for yourself, below, with our free petticoat sewing pattern.

 Are you looking to wear a vintage dress and want to make sure you have the right undergarments?
 Let’s talk about bras!
 A good-fitting bra is important for any vintage dress.
 You may have seen the bullet bra shape from the 1950s and early 1960s, but there were other popular shapes too.

 To make sure you have the support you need, it’s best to look for bras with full cups that separate the breasts.
 If you have a larger bust, long-body bras may provide the best form of support.
 However, it’s best to avoid balcony or extreme cleavage-shaping bras.

 Now you’re ready to pick the perfect bra to wear with your vintage dress.
 Feel confident and comfortable in your outfit by choosing the right undergarments.